Easy Green Chili Chutney | Andhra Style Pachi Mirchi Pachadi

 Here are a few finger-licking recipes:

-Sorakaya Pachadi Recipe: It is one of the South Indian Recipes that taste best when accompanied by breakfasts like idli, pesarattu or any dosa variants.
+Sorakaya Pachadi Recipe: It is one of the South Indian Recipes that tastes nicely with breakfast items such as idli, pesarattu or any dosa variants.

-Brinjal Chutney: It is one of the famous recipes from Andhra Cuisine.
-It can be taken with steamed rice or even chapati.
+Brinjal Chutney: It is one of the top recipes that come from Andhra Cuisine.
+It can be consumed with steamed rice or even chapati.

-Beerakaya Pachadi: It is a green and high-fiber recipe, which can be consumed directly with hot rice or with breakfast recipes.
-Many of us throw away the skin of rigid gourd but it can be turned out as a delicious recipe.
+Beerakaya Pachadi: It is a green and high fiber recipe, and it can be taken directly with hot rice or with breakfast recipes.
+Most of us discard the skin of rigid gourd but turn out to be a tasty recipe.

-Ginger Chutney Recipe: It is one of the healthy and spicy chutney recipes that suit perfectly with South Indian breakfast recipes.
+Ginger Chutney Recipe: It is one of the healthy and spicy chutney recipes which are proper suited for South Indian breakfast recipes.

-Tamarind Chutney Recipe: It has a flavor that has a mouth-tangling combination of sweet and sour.
+Tamarind Chutney Recipe: It has a flavor that is tangy, like having in your mouth a comb of sweet and sour.

 Pachi Mirapakaya Pachadi